 say, where

-We choose $Y=n^{1-2\kappa}$ so that the error term is acceptable.
-We will evaluate $S_1$ and $S_2$ by Proposition \ref{PrimeAp}.
+We choose $Y=n^{1-3\kappa}$ so that the error term is acceptable after summing over $d_1,d_2\leq n^\kappa$.
+We will evaluate $S_1$ and $S_2$ on average over $d_1,d_2$ by Proposition \ref{PrimeAp}.
 This requires some preparation.
-It turns out that the contribution from $S_1$ will be negligible, but as there are some complications from the powers of two, we start with a detailed treatment for $S_1$.
-We use the notation We see that $S_1$ equals
+It turns out that the contribution from $S_1$ will not appear in the main term $\operatorname{Li}(n)\mathfrak S_\bd(n)$, but as there are some complications from the powers of two, we start with a detailed treatment for $S_1$.